As a participant in PSPRS, benefits that are available to you vary depending on your Membership Tier:

 Medical enrollment form and copy of your Medicare card showing Parts A and B are required to be received by our office by no later than the last business day of the month prior to your effective month.

-As part of your benefits, the System provides a health insurance premium benefit (commonly referred to as insurance subsidy), which is provided to you to supplement the cost of your medical and/or dental insurance.
+As part of your benefits (with the exception of PS & CORP Tier 3 DC and EODCRS Members), the System provides a health insurance premium benefit (commonly referred to as insurance subsidy), which is provided to you to supplement the cost of your medical and/or dental insurance.
 The amount of the subsidy that you are eligible to receive is based on the coverage level (single or family coverage), Medicare eligibility and, in some cases, your years of service credit.
-To receive this benefit, you must be participating in an insurance plan administered by your former employer, the ASRS, or ADOA.
+To receive this benefit, you must be participating in an insurance plan administered by your former employer, ASRS, or ADOA.

 |Years of Service||Retiree Only||Retiree & Dependents||Retiree Only||Retiree & Dependents||Retiree & Dependents One with Medicare, the other(s) without||Retiree & Dependents with Medicare, other dependents without|